UBC-MDS/programming-in-python-for-data-science/chapters/en/module5.md

 **Question 2**

-Given the code below, what is the value of the object `expensive`?
+Given the code below, what is the value of the object `speed`?

 ```python
 time = 150